2021 Virginia House of Delegates election

-The 2021 Virginia House of Delegates election for the 162nd Virginia General Assembly were held on November 2, 2021 to coincide with biennial elections in the U.S. state of Virginia.
+The 2021 Virginia House of Delegates election for the 162nd Virginia General Assembly were held on November 2, 2021, to coincide with biennial elections in the U.S. state of Virginia.
 All 100 Delegates are elected to two-year terms in single-member constituencies.
 Primary elections took place on June 8.
 This election coincided with the 2021 Virginia Gubernatorial election, the Lieutenant Gubernatorial election, and lastly, the Attorney General election, all of which were won by Republicans.
-The upper house of the Virginia General Assembly, the Senate of Virginia, will hold its next election on November 7, 2023.
+The upper house of the Virginia General Assembly, the Senate of Virginia, held its next elections on November 7, 2023.

-The results certified on November 15 show Republicans flipping seven seats and regaining a majority in the House of Delegates.
-All races have been called by the Associated Press.
+The certified results showed Republicans flipping seven seats and regaining a majority in the House of Delegates.
 A recount in the 85th district, which concluded on December 3, showed incumbent Democrat Alex Askew gaining 12 votes, with Republican Karen Greenhalgh still winning by 115 votes.
 A recount in the 91st district, which concluded on December 8, showed incumbent Democrat Martha Mugler losing by 94 votes to Republican A.C.
 Cordoza.